herboren/odbhashcrkr/README.md

-# odbhashcrkr
+# odbhashstore
- Create and store salt+hashes in db, then crack passwords via hash table
+ Create and store salt+hashes in db